Games for Change: Games for Change Festival

 The Games for Change (G4C) Festival is an annual conference in New York City that highlights games, technology, and immersive experiences.
 It was also called the "Sundance for video games and immersive media" by Forbes in 2019.
 Each year, the festival has over 100 sessions across four programming tracks: Games for Learning, Civics and Social Issues, Health and Wellness, and XR for Change.
 Many notable speakers have participated in the Festival, including U.S. Vice President Al Gore, former Associate Justice of the Supreme Court of the United States Sandra Day O'Connor, and president of the Entertainment Software Association Stan-Pierre Louis.

 During the G4C Festival, the Games for Change Awards competition honors games that positively impact their communities and promote social good.
 While Games for Change organizes the awards program, winners are determined by peer review.
 Past winners include Life Is Strange, Discovery Tour by Assassin's Creed: Ancient Egypt, and the Nintendo Labo.
 Recent winners include Sky: Children of the Light by thatgamecompany and Dreams by Media Molecule.
 In addition to its main categories (Best Gameplay, Most Innovative, Best Learning Game, Most Significant Impact, Best XR for Change Experience, Best Student Game), Games for Change also honors individuals with the Vanguard Award and organizations with the Industry Leadership Award.
 In 2020, Games for Change honored Humble Bundle with the inaugural G4C Giving Award, recognizing its innovative fundraising methods that support charitable organizations.

 In 2020, Games for Change announced that the annual Games for Change Festival would be virtual for the first time in its 17-year history.
 It was also free to attend, introducing global attendees to how games and immersive media are being used for good.
+Games For Change President Susanna Pollack noted that the G4C Festival saw increased engagement during their period of virtual hosting, obtaining a global reach of 7000 recorded attendees across two years.
+In 2022, the G4C Festival officially transitioned to a hybrid in-person and virtual format.
+Its first two days were located in the Times Center and the Microsoft Technology Center in New York City, while the final two days were hosted using the Hopin virtual platform.

 Games for Change Student Challenge

 The Games for Change Student Challenge is a STEM competition that teaches middle and high school students about game design and computer programming.
 The program provides a game design curriculum for students and encourages them to create a game based on a social impact theme.
 Since the competition takes place in various locations (New York City, Detroit, Atlanta, and Los Angeles), Games for Change partners with local organizations to support each community.
-For example, in 2017, Games for Change partnered with the Annenberg Foundation and Riot Games to bring the program to over 600 Los Angeles students, encouraging them to create games about wildlife conservation, news literacy, and kindness.
+For example, in 2017, Games for Change partnered with the Annenberg Foundation and Riot Games to bring the program to over 600 Los Angeles students, encouraging them to create games about wildlife conservation, climate change, and kindness.